-In 1987, the museum took delivery of a steel-bodied milk car built in June 1935 for the Erie Railroad.
+In 1987, the museum took delivery of a steel-bodied insulated milk car built in June 1935 for the Erie Railroad.
 While it looks like a standard steel refrigerator car of the period, this type of car was equipped with high-speed friction bearing trucks, a pass-through steam heat line, and a train signal air line to allow it to be hauled in regular passenger consists.
 Milk was once a lucrative traffic for the railroads, and the Erie played an important role bringing in fresh product from the farms of the Upper Delaware Valley to the dairies in the New York City metropolitan area.
 Passenger trains had faster, more predictable schedules than freight trains, and milk was a perishable commodity that had to get to the city as quickly as possible.
 These cars could also be found in the Finger Lakes region, often used to haul packaged products from the wineries served by the Bath & Hammondsport Railroad (which was once controlled by and connected to the Erie at Bath, N.Y.).

 Erie 6603 was used as a milk car into the late 1950s, when milk traffic had largely shifted to tanker trucks.
 The car was refitted with an inside sliding door and was then used to move express shipments and other head-end traffic.
 In 1960, the Erie merged with the Delaware, Lackawanna & Western to form Erie Lackawanna, and our milk car continued to soldier on as a storage car for maintenance of way crews.
 It continued in this capacity when most of the EL property was conveyed to Conrail in April 1976.